rbisdorff/Digraph3/docSphinx/tutorial.rst

 We are inspired by [CHAM-2006]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative density function (CDF) with newly observed CDFs.

 The :py:class:`performanceQuantiles.PerformanceQuantiles` class implements the incremental performance quantiles representation of a given performance tableau.
+The components are:

+  * A set of criteria from a valid performance tableau instance;
+  * A list of quantile frequencies like quartiles or deciles, for instance;
+  * A dictionary of quantile limits for each frequency per criterion;
+  * A dictionary of history sizes keeping the number of evaluations seen so far per criterion.
+Missing data make these sizes vary from criterion to criterion.

-The constructor parameter *NumberOfBins*, choosing the wished number of quantiles, may be either 'quartiles' (4 bins), 'quintiles' (5 bins), 'deciles' (10 bins) , 'dodeciles' (20 bins) or any other integer number of quantile bins.
+The constructor parameter *NumberOfBins*, choosing the wished number of quantile frequencies, may be either 'quartiles' (0.0, 0.25, 05, 0.75,1.0), 'quintiles' (5 bins), 'deciles' (10 bins) , 'dodeciles' (20 bins) or any other integer number of quantile bins.
+The quantile bin may be either **lower closed** (default) or **upper-closed**.

 Example python session:
     >>> import performanceQuantiles